 Are Welsh Terriers good family dogs?

 Under the right circumstances, Welsh Terriers can be good family dogs.
-They are fun-loving and social, but they have an intense prey drive, so they are not ideal (or recommended) for families with small children and/or small pets, like cats, unless closely monitored.
+They are fun-loving and social, but they have an intense prey drive, so they may need extra supervision, training and socialization when joining families with small children and/or small pets, like cats.

 How long do Welsh Terriers live?